andys8/code-review-talk/README.md

 Opinionated, whatever works _best for the team_

+- Decide how developers are assigned
 - Decide how comments should be handled
-- Define number of approvals and when
+- Define number of approvals and the condition
-- Decide how developers are assigned

 ---